Support strong Canadian climate journalism for 2025

 According to the automakers' poll, only 15 per cent of respondents knew about the province's EV mandate, which in fact contains a suite of complex regulations that are targeted at car makers.

-June analysis by Environmental Defense and researchers at Simon Fraser University found that similar federal rules would cut EV prices by 20 per cent on average compared to business-as-usual.
+A June analysis by Environmental Defense and researchers at Simon Fraser University found that similar federal rules would cut EV prices by 20 per cent on average compared to business-as-usual.

 Those technical details are not accurately represented in the automakers' poll, Melanson said.
-Take a question that addresses the credit system, which asks whether respondents knew that vehicle manufacturers "may not be able to provide consumers a gasoline-powered vehicle until enough ZEV are sold or face a $20,000 penalty for each non-ZEV that exceeds the mandated percentage?"
+Take a question that addresses the penalty system, which asks whether respondents knew that vehicle manufacturers "may not be able to provide consumers a gasoline-powered vehicle until enough ZEV are sold or face a $20,000 penalty for each non-ZEV that exceeds the mandated percentage?"

 Another survey question asked respondents if they "believe there will be enough reliable and affordable electricity available in B.C. to support the government's ZEV regulations?"
 Meeting the target would require the addition of about half the amount of electricity produced by the Site C dam by 2030, it read.
 Almost 60 per cent of respondents answered they did not believe enough power would be available.